 In 2015, after completing 48 credits at FIU, Dennika left Miami to live on the Big Cypress Seminole Reservation in the Everglades.
 Here, Dennika learned traditional food growing methods, wood harvesting, and worked briefly at the Ah-Tah-Thi-Ki Museum.
 This was a significant life phase, where it was learned the significance of grounding and reconnecting with the environment and the planet as a whole.

 Dennika is grateful to the Seminole people for providing a safe space for personal development and inner growth.
 The beauty and resilience of the Everglades provided a sense of home and comfort, and was a welcome refuge after the hectic trials of graduate school.
 Shonabisha.
 Miigwetch.

-Fall of 2016, Dennika returned to Mní Sóta (Minnesota) and in 2017 worked briefly as a Community Expert at South Eduction Center (SEC) in I-mni-za Ska Dan (St. Paul).
+Fall of 2016, Dennika returned to Mní Sóta (Minnesota) and in 2017 worked briefly as a Community Expert at South Education Center (SEC) in I-mni-za Ska Dan (St. Paul).
 During this time, they found a passion for working with youth in underserved communities.
 Dennika maintains much gratitude for the students at SEC who enriched their life and career pursuit.

 Dennika developed a curriculum designed directly from experiences with neurologically diverse students as SEC, and is able to expand this curriculum through Mother Earth Sanctuary and Inclusion for Humanity projects.

 Fall, 2018 Dennika joined non-profit organization Mother Earth Sanctuary as a volunteer in Minnesota, and is currently working to synthesize their life and academic experiences and translate this into sustainable community development and inter-regional seed and research partnerships.
 Dennika is the Associate Director of Mother Earth Sanctuary.